Downtown in Hampton, Virginia — The American South (Mid-Atlantic)

 Historic St. John's Episcopal Church

-Photographed By Devry Becker Jones (CC0), February 6, 2021
+Photographed by Devry Becker Jones (CC0), February 6, 2021

 Erected by St. John's Episcopal Church.

 Location.
 37° 1.652′ N, 76° 20.86′ W. Marker is in Hampton, Virginia.
 It is in Downtown.
-Marker is at the intersection of Lincoln Street and Franklin Street, on the right when traveling east on Lincoln Street.
+It is at the intersection of Lincoln Street and Franklin Street, on the right when traveling east on Lincoln Street.
 Touch for map.
 Marker is at or near this postal address: 61 Lincoln St, Hampton VA 23669, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Grand Contraband Camp (about 600 feet away, measured in a direct line); Hannah Nicholson Tunnell (about 600 feet away); Black Business (about 600 feet away); Virginia Laydon (about 600 feet away); Elizabeth City Parish (about 700 feet away); Hampton Confederate Monument (about 700 feet away); St. John’s Church (about 700 feet away); a different marker also named St. John's Church (about 700 feet away).
+At least 8 other markers are within walking distance of this marker: Grand Contraband Camp (about 600 feet away, measured in a direct line); Hannah Nicholson Tunnell (about 600 feet away); Black Business (about 600 feet away); Virginia Laydon (about 600 feet away); Elizabeth City Parish (about 700 feet away); Hampton Confederate Monument (about 700 feet away); St. Johns Church (about 700 feet away); a different marker also named St. John's Church (about 700 feet away).
 Touch for a list and map of all markers in Hampton.

-Photographed By Devry Becker Jones (CC0), February 6, 2021
+Photographed by Devry Becker Jones (CC0), February 6, 2021

 Credits.
-This page was last revised on February 1, 2023.
+This page was last revised on June 15, 2026.
 It was originally submitted on February 7, 2021, by Devry Becker Jones of Washington, District of Columbia.
-This page has been viewed 132 times since then and 23 times this year.
+This page has been viewed 375 times since then and 26 times this year.
 Photos: 1, 2. submitted on February 7, 2021, by Devry Becker Jones of Washington, District of Columbia.